College of Engineering, Penn State

 The College of Engineering at Penn State is now offering micro-credentialing badges on writing as an engineer.
 Given below are descriptions, requirements, and registration link for these badges.
 Engineering students at all Penn State campuses are eligible to enroll for and earn these badges at no cost.

-At present, two badges are being offered: one on writing professional emails and another on writing engineering reports.
+At present, three badges are being offered: one on writing professional emails, another on avoiding common grammar errors, and another on writing engineering reports.

-Many differences exist between the style and form of writing taught in English courses and writing done by engineers.
-These two badges focus on the most important of these differences for each of the following situations: professional emails and engineering reports.
+Many differences exist between the style and form of writing taught in general writing courses and writing done by engineers.
+These badges focus on the most important of these differences.
 The requirements for earning each of these badges are as follows:

-This summer, the College of Engineering at Penn State is offering the two badges.
+In Fall 2021, the College of Engineering at Penn State will offer the badges listed above.
 Viewing the preparation films can be done any time before class.
-Likewise, taking the Canvas quiz can be done anytime after class.
-Attending the class itself will occur at one of the following days and times:
+Likewise, taking the Canvas quiz can be done anytime up to a week after class.
+Attending the class itself will occur at one of the following times on the scheduled class day:

 Please feel free to provide comments or questions for the information on this website.
 To help us understand your feedback, would please let us know whether you are a student or faculty member.